US mass shooters exploited gaps, errors in background checks

 Under federal law, private sales of firearms — such as between friends, relatives or even strangers — are not required to undergo a federal background check.
 Some 21 states plus Washington, D.C., have laws that require background checks on some private sales, but Texas isn’t one of them.
 Two other states — Maryland and Pennsylvania — require a background check for handguns but not long guns.

-A study by Harvard University researchers published in 2017 found that 22 percent of current gun owners who acquired a firearm in the previous two years reported doing so without a background check.
+A study by Harvard University researchers published in 2017 found that 22% of current gun owners who acquired a firearm in the previous two years reported doing so without a background check.

 Dimitrios Pagourtzis, a 17-year-old high school student in Santa Fe, Texas, is accused of killing eight students and two substitute teachers in 2018 with a shotgun and pistol he took from his father’s closet.